kubernetes/autoscaler/cluster-autoscaler/proposals/ephemeral-buffers.md

 `N − consumed` empty chunks + the consumed capacity.
 (Contrast with `recreate`/`recreateUpToLimit`, where the equivalent accounting is *non*-monotonic — freed capacity is recreated.)

+### Snapshotting the target for mutable-target buffers

+The remainder is computed against the buffer's **target** chunk count, not its currently-provisioned count.
+For a `podTemplateRef` + `replicas` buffer the target is simply `spec.replicas` and is **immutable** for the lifetime of the one-shot cycle: consumption does *not* decrement it, so `replicas − consumedReplicas` stays correct (confirmed on KWOK — `status.replicas` remains the configured target as chunks are consumed).
+This is the only shape in v1 scope (see Non-Goals).

+For buffers whose target is **derived and can change** — `percentage` of a `scalableRef`, or `limits`-bounded sizing — the resolved target could drift mid-cycle, which would corrupt the `target − consumed` remainder (e.g. an 8→6 target with `consumed=2` would emit `6−2=4`, double-counting consumption).
+Such buffers MUST **snapshot the resolved target** when the one-shot cycle begins, compute the remainder and the `Fulfilled` check against that snapshot, and **clamp** `consumedReplicas` to it. **Snapshot lifecycle:** the snapshot is taken once per cycle; a one-shot buffer does not re-arm, so **recreating (delete + create) the `CapacityBuffer` starts a new cycle** with a fresh snapshot.
+(Since v1 scopes ephemeral to `podTemplateRef` + `replicas`, snapshotting is a forward-looking requirement for when mutable-target shapes are brought in scope.)

 ## `fillDeadlineSeconds`

 A one-shot buffer that is never filled would otherwise hold provisioning intent forever.
 An optional